debadrita1517/The-Sparks-Foundation-Internship-Tasks/README.md

           - To create the Decision Tree Classifier.
           - The purpose is to predict the respective/correct class in accordance with any new data that we feed into the classifier.

+**Task-7 : Stock Market Prediction using Numerical and Textual Analysis**

+          - To create a hybrid model for stock price/performance prediction using numerical analysis of historical stock prices and sentimental analysis of the news headlines.